 Classic Biscuits & Sausage Gravy

 I can’t believe I’ve been blogging for years and have never posted my Classic Biscuits & Sausage Gravy.
-I think it’s because I have a little angst about the dish.
+It’s absolutely fabulous, but I think I never posted it because I have a little angst about the dish.

 Classic Biscuits & Sausage Gravy